flyingdoubleG/MARP/README.md

 ```

 ### Run code
+Optional: You can change the value (string) of the `environment_description` variable in the `story_generation.py` file to try out different global prompts.

+Within the repo, run the following command in your terminal:

 ```bash
 python story_generation.py
 ```
-The generated conversations will be printed in terminal and the story will be saved as txt files in storys/ directory.
+The generated agent actions will be printed in terminal.
+A storys/ directory will be created and the generated story (named with a time stamp) will be saved as a txt file in this directory.

 ### Code structure
 ```